scottrlarson/profession/content/terms.md

 Please note that this right is not a claim of lawlessness.
 I am responsible for my conduct in my personal and professional life.
 If there is a claim of wrong doing by a person, I will answer that claim and take responsibility for any action I take that harms another being.

 I reserve the right to: refuse to accept you as a new customer, halt work in progress if there is a breach in my terms of service by you, your employees, or any other person that operates on your behalf.
 Such possibilities for me to refuse or halt work are: being abusive, in writing or in person.
 Making a habit of being late, or not showing up.
 Making a habit of failing to communicate when I require a response to continue to provide you service.
 Making a habit of not paying me on time or when I require it.

+## Manufacturer Warranty Voiding
+Some Maufacturers will void your Warranty

 ## Service Guarantee
 All of my services are guaranteed to be free from errors in execution.
 I will resolve any issue that crops up due to my error free of charge.
 Any device purchased from me that has parts containing a replacement guarantee from the manufacturer, also carries my 1 year service replacement warranty from the date of service.
 Unless I am unable to deliver the service, or item in question, all fees for provided services and any related items are final and non-refundable.
 Although I make every effort to ensure my customers are happy with the services I provide, shipment delays of any kind, dissatisfaction of a product or service does not warrant an exception from payment.
 I provide no guarantees on actual performance of hardware or software even though I make every effort to provide accurate projections.
 I also provide no guarantee on any interactions between 3rd party services and any solutions I provide.